First-Pitch Swing Rate

 First-pitch swing rate is the percentage of plate appearances in which a hitter swings at the very first pitch (the 0-0 count), used as a simple measure of a hitter's early-count aggressiveness.

-The first pitch of an at-bat is, on average, the most hittable pitch a batter will see in the plate appearance, because pitchers are trying to get ahead in the count and often throw a fastball in a hittable location.
-First-pitch swing rate tracks how often a hitter takes advantage of that pitch rather than automatically taking it, and it is one of the simplest, most visible aggressiveness indicators in a hitter's profile.
+The first pitch of an at-bat is, on average, the most hittable pitch a batter will see in the plate appearance.
+This is.
+This is because pitchers are trying to get ahead in the count and often throw a fastball in a hittable location.
+First-pitch swing rate tracks how often a hitter takes advantage of that pitch rather than on its own taking it.
+It is one of the simplest, most visible aggressiveness indicators in a hitter's profile.

-There is no universally correct first-pitch swing rate — an aggressive, high-rate hitter who is selective about which 0-0 pitches to attack can be very effective, while a passive, low-rate hitter who is simply gathering information is also a legitimate approach.
-Problems usually show up at the extremes: a very high first-pitch swing rate combined with poor results on those swings suggests the hitter is swinging at pitcher's pitches rather than hittable ones, while a very low rate combined with frequently falling behind 0-1 suggests missed opportunities on hittable pitches.
+There is no universally correct first-pitch swing rate.
+This means an aggressive, high-rate hitter who is selective about which 0-0 pitches to attack can be very effective.
+At the same time, a passive, low-rate hitter who is simply gathering information is also a legitimate approach.
+Problems usually show up at the extremes.
+This means a very high first-pitch swing rate combined with poor results on those swings suggests the hitter is swinging at pitcher's pitches rather than hittable ones.
+At the same time, a very low rate combined with frequently falling behind 0-1 suggests missed opportunities on hittable pitches.

 Example

-A hitter with a 45% first-pitch swing rate and a strong batting average specifically on 0-0 counts is capitalizing on the most hittable pitch of the at-bat rather than giving it away.
+A hitter with a 45% first-pitch swing rate and a strong batting average in particular on 0-0 counts is capitalizing on the most hittable pitch of the at-bat rather than giving it away.

 Why it matters

-First-pitch swing rate is an easy, visible way to check whether a hitter's early-count approach matches their actual results, and to identify hitters who are automatically taking away one of their best pitches to hit.
+First-pitch swing rate is an easy, visible way to check whether a hitter's early-count approach matches their actual results, and to identify hitters who are on its own taking away one of their best pitches to hit.

 Common mistakes